NicolasatHertie/FirstAssignment/README.md

 Both codes are structured according to the following logic:

-1. Set the working directory and load packages
+1. Setting the working directory and load packages
-2. Dynamically link the files (only for 'CodeNico')
+2. Dynamically linking the files (only for 'CodeNico')
-3. Choose the data set
+3. Choosing the data set
-4. Explore the data set
+4. Exploring the data set
-5. Provide descripitve statistics
+5. Providing descripitve statistics

 # Task for the first pair assignment